-The mid-to-late 1970s hobby was all about disc sets, most produced by MSA and tied to some sort of product promotion.
+The mid-to-late 1970s hobby was all about disc sets, most produced by MSA (Mike Schechter Associates) and tied to some sort of product promotion.
 Restaurants, ice cream parlors and soft drink companies were just some of the sponsors of football, baseball and basketball sets but meat sticks were something a little out of the ordinary.

 1978 Slim Jim Disc Distribution

-The Slim Jim NFL promotion put two discs on the back of Slim Jim boxes, each with perforated edges, but smart collectors who had the room saved the complete boxes.
 There were 70 players in the set, but the same two players were on each box, so once you found all 35 boxes, you had a complete set.
-Still, it was not a cheap set to complete unless you found them on sale.
+Still, by 1978 standards, it was not a cheap set to complete (90 cents in the fall of 1978 is equal to about $4.40 today).
+Finding them on sale made it a little easier.

 Slim Jim Checklist

 The discs were 2 3/8” in diameter and included a bit of a strange mix of players.
 Walter Payton was included.
 Larry Csonka was too.
 Terry Bradshaw and Roger Staubach were just two of the stars who were not.
 You could reasonably hypothesize that landing the bigger stars was a major challenge and the company sort of took what it could get.
+Still, 19 players from the set have now been elected to the Pro Football Hall of Fame.

 A Relatively Low Cost Food Issue